Explore Technology (undecided)

 If you’re committed to doing something in the technology field, but you’re not yet sure what, the Explore Technology program is the place for you.
 This program will allow you to explore your options and to find the major associated with technology that fits you best.

-- It’s an exploratory “undecided” major designed for technically-inclined students to learn about technology-based majors and careers.
+- It's a university-wide exploratory "undecided" major designed for technically-inclined students to learn about technology-based majors and careers.
+It is not associated with any particular college or major.

 - Students will be introduced to a range of possible majors based on their interests and aptitudes, including majors from Computational Modeling and Data Analytics to Creative Technologies in the Arts or Environmental Informatics.